emmalinefenner/RollTrekkers-FrontEndProject/README.md

 ..When the inputs are satisfactory, the submit button simulates the rolling of a 20-sided die for both the customer and the Company.
 The Modifier is added to the customer’s roll, and if this is greater than the Company’s, a deal is reached.
 If not, no deal.

 ..The response messages are returned in a modified Bootstrap alert which has its html inserted by the function.

+3. Clear Alert Function:

+..clears the alert div if the haggle modal is closed without closing the alert.

 ```